micropython/micropython/docs/library/utime.rst

       In CPython, this function returns number of seconds since Unix epoch, 1970-01-01 00:00 UTC, as a floating-point, usually having microsecond precision.
-With MicroPython, only Unix port uses the same Epoch, and if floating-point precision allows, returns sub-second precision.
-Embedded hardware usually doesn't have floating-point precision to represent both long time ranges and subsecond precision, so they use integer value with second precision.
-Some embedded hardware also lacks battery-powered RTC, so returns number of seconds since last power-up or from other relative, hardware-specific point (e.g. reset).
+With MicroPython, some ports use the same Epoch, and if floating-point precision allows, return sub-second precision.
+Embedded hardware usually doesn't have floating-point precision to represent both long time ranges and subsecond precision, so they use an integer value with second precision.
+Some embedded hardware also lacks battery-powered RTC, and returns the number of seconds since the last power-up or from another relative, hardware-specific, point (e.g. reset).